Universal Insurance

 Workshops

 Before flying down to Florida, we assembled a series of design and discovery workshops based loosely on Google Ventures’ Design Sprints.
-Our schedule alternated stakeholder & employee interviews with activities including journey mapping and a collaborative design studio, designed to help our clients empathize with their business's customers and partners.
+Our schedule alternated stakeholder & employee interviews with activities including journey mapping and a collaborative design studio where our clients could bring their expertise into sketching potential solutions.

 Getting ideas out on paper through design studio sketching revealed hidden processes and information that helped us refine our interview questions.